BB-Media-IT/Data-Hub/README.md

 ---

-## Screengrab
-Our Screengrab service offers a customized client experience, capturing screens across platforms.
-Our algorithm navigates the interface, taking snapshots and traversing carousels to gather critical information such as carousel and item positioning.

-### Features
-- Customized screengrab capabilities across multiple platforms
-- Advanced algorithm for navigating platform interfaces
-- Collection of data on carousel and item positions within the platform

-### Updates & Coverage
-- Frequent updates to adapt to platform changes and new features
-- Comprehensive data collection from various streaming services

-📊 For more information on dashboards, please [click here](mailto:hello@bb-media.com?subject=I%20want%20to%20learn%20more%20about%20Screengrab%20dashboards.)

----

 ## Streaming Availability & Content Pulse
 Discover a comprehensive database of movies, series, and episodes available on-demand (OD) in more than 200 regions.
 Our offering includes a detailed breakdown of business models such as SVOD, AVOD, TVOD, and TVE. **Content Pulse** provides normalized metadata, while 'Streaming Availability' offers raw data, showcasing how each service communicates its content with universal IDs and enriched with BB Media’s intelligent metadata.